Hypercube tesseractTesser network

 • Structured Action Planning: Generating organized action plans based on interpreted intent and retrieved data.

-• Action Translation: Converting each step of the plan into actionable formats (e.g., API calls or web actions).
+• Action Translation: Converting each step of the plan into actionable formats (e.g., API calls or Web actions).

 • Execution and Confirmation: Carrying out actions and providing fulfillment receipts.

-AI agents may collaborate with other agents and human experts and interact with external services to effectively retrieve information and execute actions.
+During this process, AI agents may collaborate with other agents and human experts and interact with external services to effectively retrieve information and execute actions.

 Overcoming Challenges in a Human-Optimized Digital World